-These investments have fixed maturities, and it is the company's intention to hold these investments to maturity.
-Any held-to-maturity investments held by the company are stated at amortised cost using the effective interest rate method.
+These investments have fixed maturities, and it is the Group's intention to hold these investments to maturity.
+Any held-to-maturity investments held by the Group are stated at amortised cost using the effective interest rate method.

 Financial liabilities